Balsa Wood is derived from the fast-growing Balsa tree which is a member of the genus Ochroma pyramidale and is native to the Americas.

-However, to make the wood last long it should be completely sealed and protected by paint, and varnish.
+However, to make the wood last longer, it should be completely sealed and protected by paint and varnish.

-In simple terms, there is no type of wood or anything that’s made of wood – on this earth – which can be said 100% waterproof.
+In simple terms, there is no type of wood or anything made of wood – on this earth – which can be said to be 100% waterproof.

 With that said, there are some hardwoods known that come with high density and close grain structure.
 These can perform well in moisture.